claimvantage/sfdx-jenkins-shared-library/README.md

 * _org_

+  Required.
 An instance of Org that has it's `projectScratchDefPath` property set.

   ### deleteScratchOrg